Cybersecurity Awareness Month: What SA Businesses Should Do

 Large corporates make headlines, but small and mid-sized businesses are often targeted more quietly.
 Attackers see them as easier to breach, slower to detect, and more dependent on daily cash flow.
 The impact of one incident can be disproportionate: service disruption, client loss, reputational damage, and even regulatory exposure.

-However, SMEs also have an advantage: speed.
+However, SMEs also have an operational advantage: speed of decision-making.
 You can make decisions quickly, roll out a scan this week, and schedule your DMARC review tomorrow.
 Small, visible wins build momentum.

 Beyond October: Make Security a Habit